changeworld/azure-docs.ja-jp/articles/virtual-machines/virtual-machines-windows-nsg-quickstart-portal.md

 <properties
-   pageTitle="Azure Portal を使用した VM へのポートの開放 | Microsoft Azure" description="Azure Portal で Resource Manager デプロイメント モデルを使用して、Windows VM へのポートを開き、エンドポイントを作成する方法について説明します。" services="virtual-machines-windows"
-   documentationCenter=""
-   authors="iainfoulds"
+   pageTitle="Open ports to a VM using the Azure portal | Microsoft Azure" description="Learn how to open a port / create an endpoint to your Windows VM using the resource manager deployment model in the Azure Portal" services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"